 At LOGS we offer our pupils a wide range of opportunities within their Physical Education and Games lessons.
 Our aim is to give our pupils the skills and fitness to take part in physical activity, and more importantly a lifelong love of sport for when they move on.
-We vary the activities so that they cover the traditional sports such as hockey and football, but also net and wall games, striking and fielding games, athletics, gymnastics, dance and swimming.
+We vary the activities so that they cover the traditional sports such as hockey and football, but also net and wall games, striking and fielding games, athletics, gymnastics and dance.

 We hope that this approach successfully gives a balance between a healthy active lifestyle and competitive sport.
 Our inclusive House system is designed to give all of our pupils opportunities, as is our policy on afterschool clubs.